Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Published: Mar.
 18, 2023 at 2:40 AM CDT|Updated: 2 hours ago

-Sunday's contest at Purcell Pavilion has the Notre Dame Fighting Irish (26-5) going head to head against the Mississippi State Bulldogs (22-10) at 3:30 PM ET (on March 19).
-Our computer prediction projects a lopsided 72-61 win as our model heavily favors Notre Dame.
+Sunday's contest features the Notre Dame Fighting Irish (26-5) and the Mississippi State Bulldogs (22-10) facing off at Purcell Pavilion in what is expected to be a lopsided matchup, with a projected 72-61 win for heavily favored Notre Dame according to our computer prediction.
+Tipoff is at 3:30 PM ET on March 19.

-The Fighting Irish head into this game following an 82-56 win over Southern Utah on Friday.
+The Fighting Irish head into this game following an 82-56 win against Southern Utah on Friday.

 Notre Dame vs. Mississippi State Game Info